saraivanyos/add-sslmode-require-to-greenplum/README.md

 ## Installation

-Tool can be installed with pip install -e 'donwload location'
+Tool can be installed with pip install -e 'download location'

 ## Running the tool